stackrox/stackrox/scanner/decisions/0012-reindexing.md

   * Plus the purpose of this space is for deletions, so this added space helps us sae space in the long-run.
   * Each row is on the order of tens of bytes in size, which is not a big deal.
 * Scanner V4 will no longer track index reports for inactive images, which saves storage space, as the report will eventually be deleted.
+* Re-indexing images indexed by older "versioned scanners" will not require re-downloading the entire image; however, re-indexing after random deletion will.
+  * This puts more pressure on Scanner V4 Indexer's resources as well as the image registry.
+  * This is meant to be alleviated by having a three-week timeframe to choose from when selecting a random expiration time.
 * Scanner V4 clients do not need to change anything to support this new behavior, as all deletion and re-indexing decisions would be handled by Scanner V4 Indexer.